 Capital Loss Carryforward

 IRS rules allow investors to “harvest” tax losses, meaning they use capital losses to offset capital gains.
-An investor could sell an investment at a capital loss, then deduct that loss against capital gains from other investments, assuming they don’t violate the wash sale rule.
+An investor could sell an investment at a capital loss, then deduct that loss against capital gains from other investments to reduce taxable income, assuming they don’t violate the wash-sale rule.

-The wash sale rule prohibits investors from buying substantially identical investments within the 30 days before or 30 days after the sale of a security for the purposes of tax-loss harvesting.
+The wash-sale rule prohibits investors from buying substantially identical investments within the 30 days before or 30 days after the sale of a security for the purpose of tax-loss harvesting.

-If capital losses exceed capital gains, you can claim the lesser of $3,000 ($1,500 if married filing separately) or your total net loss shown on line 21 of Schedule D for Form 1040.
-Any capital losses in excess of $3,000 could be carried forward to future tax years.
-The IRS allows you to carry losses forward indefinitely.
+However, if capital losses exceed capital gains, investors can deduct a portion of the losses from their ordinary income to reduce tax liability.
+Investors can deduct the lesser of $3,000 ($1,500 if married filing separately) or the total net loss shown on line 21 of Schedule D (Form 1040).
+But any capital losses over $3,000 can be carried forward to future tax years, where investors can use capital losses to reduce future capital gains.

 Net Operating Loss Carryforward

-For losses arising in tax years after December 31, 2020, the NOL deduction is limited to 80% of the excess of the business’s taxable income, according to the IRS.
+According to the IRS, for losses arising in tax years after December 31, 2020, the NOL deduction is limited to 80% of the excess of the business’s taxable income.
 To calculate net operating loss deductions for your business, you first have to omit items that could limit your loss, including:

 • Capital losses that exceed capital gains

 • The net operating loss deduction itself